Bayesian Quantile and Expectile Optimisation: BAYESIAN OPTIMISATION

-\section{Bayesian optimisation}
+To optimise the ELBO in practice, \citet{hensman2013gaussian} proposed a numerical solution allowing for mini-batching and the use of stochastic gradient descent algorithms such as Adam~\citep{kingma2014adam}\footnote{first order optimizers such as Adam are particularly relevant for the quantile as that can handle the non-differentiability of the objective function due to the non-differentiability of the pinball loss at the origin.}.

+\section{BAYESIAN OPTIMISATION}

 Classical BO algorithms work as follow.
-First, a posterior distribution on $g$ is inferred from an initial set of experiments $\mathcal{D}_n$ (typically obtained using a space-filling design).
-Then the next input point to evaluate is chosen as the maximiser of an \textit{acquisition function}, computed from the $g$ posterior.
+Firstly, a posterior distribution on $g$ is inferred from an initial set of experiments $\mathcal{D}_n$ (typically obtained using a space-filling design).
+Then the next input point to evaluate is chosen as the maximiser of an \textit{acquisition function} $\alpha_n : \mathcal{X} \rightarrow \mathds{R}$, computed using the posterior of our surrogate model(s).
 The objective function is sampled at the chosen input and the posterior on $g$ is updated.
 These steps are repeated until the budget is exhausted.

-The efficiency of such strategies depends on the relevance of the $g$ posterior but also on the exploration/exploitation trade-off provided by the acquisition function.
-Many acquisition functions have been designed to fit this trade off, among them the \textit{Expected improvement} \cite{jones1998efficient}, \textit{upper confidence bound} \cite{srinivas2009gaussian}, \textit{knowledge gradient} \cite{frazier2009knowledge} or \textit{Entropy search} \cite{hernandez2014predictive}.
-In the case of quantiles and expectiles, adding points one at a time may be impractical, as many points may be necessary to modify significantly the $g$ posterior.
-One solution is to rely on replications, i.e. evaluating repeatedly $Y$ a single input, as in \cite{browne2016stochastic,wang2019multi}.
-However, in \cite{torossian2019review} using replications was clearly found less efficient than using distributed observations.
+The efficiency of such strategies depends on how informative the posterior distribution of $g$ is but also on the exploration/exploitation trade-off provided by the acquisition function.
+Many acquisition functions have been designed to control this trade off, among them the \textit{Expected improvement} \citep[EI,][]{jones1998efficient}, \textit{upper confidence bound} \citep[UCB,][]{srinivas2009gaussian}, \textit{knowledge gradient} \citep[KG,][]{frazier2009knowledge} and \textit{Entropy search} \citep[ES,][]{hennig2012entropy}.